chekri/Elastica_with_Lever/README.md

 To perform numerical continuation using AUTO-07p, each example requires the following two files:

 - Input file (filename.f90): This Fortran file defines the system under investigation.
 It includes:
-  -The governing equations (ODEs or boundary value problems) -Boundary conditions
+  - The governing equations (ODEs or boundary value problems)
+  - Boundary conditions
-  -Initial guesses
+  - Initial guesses
-  -Parameter definitions and their role in the system
+  - Parameter definitions and their role in the system

 - Constants file (c.filename):This configuration file specifies parameters that control the numerical continuation, such as:
   - Mesh size and number of collocation points
   - The continuation parameter and its range